-A major challenge for the numerical simulation of PBSs arises from the fact that the PSD not only depends on time and space, like, e.g., the flow field and the temperature, but also on properties of the particles, the so-called internal coordinates.
-After having applied a temporal discretization to the PBS, the equation for the PSD is given in a domain whose dimension is the sum of the spatial dimension and the number of internal coordinates.
+having applied a temporal discretization to the PBS, the equation for the PSD is given in a domain whose dimension is the sum of the spatial dimension and the number of internal coordinates.

 One can find in the literature different proposals for dealing with the high dimensionality of the equation for the PSD.
-A direct discretization of the high-dimensional equation was studied, e.g., in [4,17,19,20].
+A direct discretization of the high-dimensional equation was studied, e.g., in Bordás et al. (2013), John et al. (2009), John and Roland (2010) and John and Suciu (2014).
 This approach is motivated by a potentially good accuracy of the computed solution, since no simplifications to the original problem were applied.
-However, the numerical solution of an equation in a higher-dimensional domain is rather expensive.
+However, the numerical solution of an equation in a higher-dimensional domain might be rather expensive.
 Motivated by performing more efficient simulations, other approaches were proposed.
-Moment-based methods, like the quadrature method of moments (QMOM) or the direct QMOM (DQMOM) [23,24] replace the equation for the PSD by a system of equations for the first moment, with respect to the internal coordinates, of the PSD.
+Moment-based methods, like the quadrature method of moments (QMOM) or the direct QMOM (DQMOM) (Marchisio and Fax, 2005; McGraw, 1997) replace the equation for the PSD by a system of equations for the first moments, with respect to the internal coordinates, of the PSD.
 These methods are quite popular in the engineering community.
-But the original PBS is modified quite strongly and the reconstruction of the PSD from the first moments is a severely ill-posed problem [15].
-Another approach motivated by efficiency, which does not change the original PBS, is the operator-splitting scheme proposed in [6].
-This scheme splits the computation of the solution into subproblems with respect to the spatial and to the internal coordinates [6,10].
+But the original PBS is modified quite strongly and the reconstruction of the PSD from the first moments is a severely ill-posed problem (John et al., 2007).
+Another approach motivated by efficiency, which does not change the original PBS, is the operator-splitting scheme proposed in Ganesan (2010).
+This scheme splits the computation of the solution into subproblems with respect to the spatial and to the internal coordinates (Ganesan, 2010; Ganesan and Tobiska, 2012).
 To the best of our knowledge, systematic numerical comparisons of these different schemes have not been performed in the literature so far.